KerrodY/Order-Fulfillment/README.md

 # Order fufillment program

-## This is a short program to simulate fufilling orders for a wharehousing system.
+## This is a short program to simulate fulfilling orders for a warehousing system.

 ## Running the code
 1. Make sure you are using Ruby 2.7.5 or a compitable version